+At BINS we are keen to provide support to families as soon as a problem becomes visible.
 Staff are aware of the importance of considering the wider environmental factors in a child's life that may be a threat to their safety and/or welfare, and seek to provide support as soon as a problem emerges at any point in a child's life.
+If an early help assessment is appropriate, the DSL or a deputy will lead on working together with other agencies and set up an inter-agency assessment, as appropriate.
+Staff are aware of the importance of considering the wider environmental factors in a child's life that may be a threat to their safety and/or welfare, and seek to provide support as soon as a problem emerges at any point in a child's life.

 We are aware of the potential need for early help for a child who:

-- is disabled and has specific additional needs - has special educational needs - is a young carer - is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - · is at risk of being radicalised or exploited - is a privately fostered child (a child who is looked after by adults other than their parents for 28 days or more)
+- is disabled and has specific additional needs - has special educational needs - is a young carer - is frequently missing/goes missing from education, care or from home - Is at risk of modern slavery, trafficking or exploitation - Have experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - Has a parent or carer in custody or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child (a child who is looked after by adults other than their parents for 28 days or more)